-- The MC Program has an active Master in Counseling Student Organization (MCSO) that has elected representatives.
-These individuals meet with the faculty during regularly scheduled faculty meetings and are charged with communicating all program changes to their constituency. - Program changes and announcements are communicated via the MC student listserv (CEDSTUD).
-Students must be subscribed to the listserv during their time in the program.

-- The MCSO holds regular meetings and professionallectures. - Master's students are given a mail folder in Payne Hall, room 446.
-These alphabetical student folders are for program information and other relevant notices. - Changes in the program will be noted in the faculty meeting minutes, which will be distributed to all students.
-Such changes would also be announced at MCSO meetings and on the listsery. - Program changes, which must be communicated to personnel in cooperating or associated agencies, are communicated via mail and email.
+- Program changes and announcements are communicated via the MC student listserv (CEDSTUD).
+Students must be subscribed to the listserv with their ASU email address during their time in the program. - Master's students are given a mail folder in Payne Hall, room 446.
+These alphabetical student folders are for program information and other relevant notices. - The MC Program has an active Master in Counseling Student Organization (MCSO) that has elected representatives.
+These individuals meet with the faculty during regularly scheduled faculty meetings and are charged with communicating all program changes to their constituency. - The MCSO holds regular meetings and professional lectures. - Changes in the program will be noted in the faculty meeting minutes, which will be distributed to all students.
+Such changes would also be announced at MCSO meetings and on the listserv. - Program changes, which must be communicated to personnel in cooperating or associated agencies, are communicated via mail and/or email.

 Email is the official method of university communications.
 Students must use their assigned ASU email address or they will miss important program communications.

 Program information is disseminated via email through the student listserv to those addresses.
-Please include your ten-digit ASU ID# in all email communications with the Program Coordinator and Graduate College.
+Please include your ten-digit ASU ID# in all email communications with the program coordinator and Graduate College.